Skip to content

 Step 2: Validate Reporting

-Login to the Context Insights Dashboard and verify that the data is being collected correctly.
+Login to the Context Dashboard and verify that the data is being collected correctly.

 Step 3: Verify each upsell flow uses a unique flowName